maladr0it/react-truncate-list/README.md

 ### `children` (optional)

 Pass the list items as children.
-Each child be wrapped in an `<li>`.
+Each child will be automatically wrapped in an `<li>`.

 ### `alwaysShowTruncator` (optional)